Evaluating AI-based Scientific Knowledge Synthesis with Epidemiological Systematic Reviews: Annotation Tool (Beta)

-The \name{} annotation tool provides an interactive environment for technical validation of automated information extractions.
+\paragraph{System Architecture and Core Functionality} The \name{} annotation tool provides an interactive environment for technical validation of automated information extractions.
 The system utilises data gathered by LLMs equipped with structured tool-calling to identify and parse epidemiological parameters, transmission models, and outbreak characteristics.
 To ensure transparency and auditability, the tool implements a provenance layer that maps every extracted value to specific textual excerpts (AI-tagged evidence) within the source article.